 If you find yourself on the lower end of these numbers, that just means there’s plenty of room for improvement!
 Try running our free Google Ads Grader to diagnose exactly where your campaigns are failing when compared to peers in your industry.
 If you’re hitting these benchmarks – don’t stop and settle for average either!
 Always strive to be a unicorn by writing the best ad copy and creating landing page unicorns that convert better than anyone else!

 Use these search advertising benchmarks to see how you stack up against your competitors and where you can improve.
-For help making sense of this data, check out our PPC metrics guide or our visual explanation on how Google Ads works You may also be interested in:
+For help making sense of this data, check out our PPC metrics guide or our visual explanation on how Google Ads works You may also be interested in these:

 Check out the full infographic below: